powellnathanj/mcollective-yum-agent/README.md

      sudo mco rpc yum clean mode=dbcache
      sudo mco rpc yum clean mode=plugins
      sudo mco rpc yum clean mode=expire-cache

+Downgrade multiple packages on machines, In this example puppet star will downgrade both puppet client and puppet server, Facter will also be downgraded.
+This is useful for downgrading packages with dependencies on others that would otherwise crash out unless the dependant package is also downgraded.

+     sudo mco rpc yum downgrade package="puppet*3.4.3-1.el5 facter-1.7.5-1.el5"

 ### Usage Shellout agent: